AJRepo/certbot_haproxy/README.md

 Supports wildcard domains.
 Additional scripts for using dreamhost wildcard DNS.

-#Quickstart
+# Quickstart

 * Install Haproxy

 * Install Certbot/Letsencrypt

+* (optional) install mailutils so it can notify you of errors/success.

 * Run Certbot to get your certificates.
+Let's say for this quickstart it is foo.example.com

 * Tell HAProxy all certificates are in /etc/haproxy/crts by adding this to your SSL frontend
 ```